jpigles/alphafold-rmsd/README.md

 - 1p14, db_align_beg should start at 1004.
 - 2ojj, db_align_beg should start at 42.
 - 2oji, same as 2ojj.
-- 6u2g, because we have two Uniprot numbers in the same file that we are accessing, the second time we fix the offset for the file, we overwrite the first offset file.
-Fixed this by making file name "pdb_uniprot.cif".
-- 3vd8 is the same issue as 6zei.
 - 2ojg, same as 2ojj.
-- 3gjx has the wrong chain listed in pdbx_strand_id (real chain is B and it has C listed), so selecting by Uniprot id as per 6zei fix should correct it.
-- 5xzc is same issue as 6u2g, so it should be corrected.
-- 3nby same issues as 3gjx.
-- 7us1, auth_seq is correct, but I also had to fix pdbx_db_accession to match the Uniprot id.
+- 7us1, auth_seq is correct, but I also had to fix pdbx_db_accession to match the Uniprot id (S4X0T1 to Q9JK66)
 - 1s9j, auth_seq is correct.
-- 2v7o, wrong Uniprot id in pdbx_db_accession (apparently an older entry that was merged into the current entry).
+- 2v7o, wrong Uniprot id in pdbx_db_accession (apparently an older entry that was merged into the current entry) (Q8N4I3 to Q13555)
 - 2vgq is chimeric, remove.
 (Could I automate removal of chimeric entries?)
-- 2wel, db_align_beg should start at 13.
+- 2wel, db_align_beg should start at 13 for Q13557.
-- 2vn9, fixed as per 6zei.
-- 2c0t, fixed as per 6zei.
 - 2c0i, db_align_beg should be 81.
 - 2c0o, same as 2c0i.
-- 2jam, fixed as per 6zei.
-- 2b4s, same as 6u2g.
 - 5tj4 is chimeric, remove.
 - Not sure what went wrong with 2w4o.
 - 1qkr, auth_seq is correct.
 - 4r7h, auth_seq is correct.
 - 7m8e, incorrect Uniprot ID.
 C3TR27 should be P60240.
 - 5tib is chimeric, remove
-- 4s20, fixed as per 6zei.
 - 5tj2 is chimeric, remove.
 - 4d7r is chimeric, remove.
 - 2src, db_align_beg should start on 86.